Contributing

 Development

-bundle exec rspec # tests
+bundle exec fluence-ci lint # rubocop only

-bundle exec rubocop # linting
+bundle exec rubocop -a # auto-fix linting (no fluence-ci equivalent)

 Commit Convention